 China’s Chip Paradox: $54 Billion Valuation, 20% Yields

-Moore Threads’ 425% first-day pop tells one story.
-The company’s own warning of “over-exuberance”—followed by a 19% drop—tells another.
-The gap between those two narratives is where China’s semiconductor reality lives.
+Moore Threads' 425% first-day pop tells one story.
+The company's own warning of "over-exuberance"—followed by a 19% drop—tells another.
+The gap between those two narratives is where China's semiconductor — as explored in the economics of AI compute infrastructure — reality lives.

 The numbers are intoxicating.
 A $54 billion valuation.
 An 870x price-to-revenue ratio.
 Beijing’s $70 billion support package.
 For context, Nvidia trades at 30x revenue.
 The market is pricing Moore Threads at nearly 29 times Nvidia’s multiple for a company that cannot access the equipment needed to compete with Nvidia.

 The chokepoints tell the real story.
 Cambricon operates at 20% yields—four of every five chips discarded.
 SMIC remains locked out of EUV lithography.
-High-bandwidth memory comes from “smuggled” SK Hynix and Samsung supply chains, not domestic production.
+High-bandwidth memory comes from “smuggled” SK Hynix and Samsung supply chain — as explored in how AI is restructuring the traditional value chain — s, not domestic production.
 TSMC’s advanced nodes remain blocked by export controls.

 This isn’t a technological gap.
 It’s a manufacturing physics problem that money alone cannot solve.